 - Combine chicken with marinade ingredients.
 Mix well, cover and set aside for 15 minutes.

-- In the same pan (without washing), add remaining 1 tbsp of oil, onions, garlic and capsicums (bell peppers).
+- In the same pan (without washing), add remaining 1 tablespoon of oil, onions, garlic and capsicums (bell peppers).
 Cook on high heat until vegetables slightly charred and caramelised (flavour!).
 About 4 minutes.

 - Whilst vegetables are cooking, combine all the sauce ingredients in a small bowl and mix well until sauce is smooth and constarch is disolved.